Latest Posts

 Welcome to Japan

 I have often feared that when my mother dies I won’t feel Japanese anymore.
 First, my grandma will pass and we’ll sell her cluttered home in Kakogawa.
 It will be brought by a new family, cleared of her down to a stray eyelash and never set foot in again.
-Then my mother will die, and Continue reading
+Then my mother will die, and with her last breath she’ll stuff her lungs with whatever Japaneseness I had left.
+After that, I won’t know who I am anymore.
+I’ve fretted about no more home cooking, no need for Japanese phrases, no more Japanese card games, no more kendama, no more… Continue reading

 -